kuznix2011/Linexin-unofficial/README.md

 Due to size being bigger than GitHub allows for release, the download is present on the Linexin's webpage only.<br>
 <a href="https://petexy.github.io/Linexin">Download Linexin</a>

+<h2>I can't install it on my [...]
+Virtual Machine</h2>
+Linexin supports only UEFI boot.
+If your Virtual Machine tries to install it with legacy boot, it will fail as it will try to install systemd-bootloader.

 <h2>Is it noob-friendly?</h2>
 Hell no brother, it's still non-immutable Arch.
 It's lazy-friendly.